kylerqws/magento-docker/README.md

 ## Disclaimer

 Under no circumstance do NOT use this in production.
-This offers a quick way to start development with Magento2 locally.
+This offers a quick way to start development with Magento 2 locally.

 ## Requirements